Legal, political strategy in letting FBI search Biden’s home

 It all fits a theme: Biden and his aides maintain the document mishandling was not intentional.
 As far as Biden’s possible legal exposure goes, the question of intention is critical: Federal law does not allow anyone to store classified documents in an unauthorized location, but it’s only a prosecutable crime when someone is found to have “knowingly” removed the documents from a proper place.

-Still, welcoming the FBI search could backfire as the investigators continue, should they find some evidence of criminality.
+Still, welcoming the FBI search could backfire depending on what else might be found.
 Agents last week took possession of an additional round of items with classified markings, and some of Biden’s handwritten notes and materials from his tenure as vice president and senator.

 That’s in addition to the documents already turned in by Biden’s lawyers.
 Agents could also choose to search the Penn Biden Center and Biden’s other home in Rehoboth Beach, Delaware, as the probe continues.
+Sams declined to say whether Biden would sign off on additional searches, referring the matter to the DOJ — which has asked the White House not to publicize searches in advance.

 Criticism of Biden’s handling of the matter has come from Democrats as well as Republicans.
 Sen. Dick Durbin, D-Ill., the chairman of the Senate Judiciary Committee, said the president should be “embarrassed by the situation.”